jgregmac/Start-FTLDrive/README.md

 Developed primarially to allow speedy vulnerability scanning and device reporting, but the modular nature of the cmdlet allows for virtually unlimited applications.

+"FTLDrive" modules are all PowerShell based.
+Anyone with pretty basic PowerShell scripting skills should be able to author an FTLDrive module.
+No C#, Python, Ruby, or YAML knowledge is required.

+This project is in no way associated with Ansible, and is in no way as feature-rich or powerful.
+But Ansible did serve as an inspiration for this work, so props to those guys!

 ## Content Highlights:
 ### Start-FTLDrive
 This cmdlet will start an asynchronous search all servers in the test, dev, or prod forests for "interesting things".